JingruoXu/Integrated-Energy-Grids-Project_Group-30/Part G/readme.txt

 P2G is dead (for now): The optimized capacity for P2G was exactly 0 MW.
 At a cheap gas import price of 17.3 €/MWh, it makes zero economic sense to use electricity to produce synthetic methane.

 Gas generation dominates, Nuclear phases out: Because gas is so cheap and there is no CO2 penalty yet, the model built massive OCGT capacities (especially in France, ~81 GW) and completely phased out expensive base-load generation like nuclear.

+4. Differences between Jupyter Notebook & Python

+Minor discrepancies between the Jupyter Notebook and Python script may occur due to Jupyter's persistent kernel state, which can lead to redundant data warnings or pathing variations (e.g., os.getcwd() vs __file__).
+For maximum consistency and reproducibility, all results and visualizations presented in the final report are derived exclusively from the Python script outputs, ensuring a clean and standardized execution environment.